NellowTCS/nellowtcs.github.io/_posts/2025-08-20-Curvomorphism.md

   - My Projects
 ---

-# Why Rounded UIs are Becoming Stale (And How Curvomorphism Fixes It)

 *A new way to think about rounded corners :D*

 Remember when iOS 7 came out and suddenly everyone was obsessedddd with rounded corners?
 We went from sharp edges to soft, rounded edges overnight.
 But honestly, we’ve been doing it slightly wrong.